Kabo-Sedirwa/MobileAssementKabo/README.md

 This project uses the Gradle build system.

+Please ensure that the local.properties file in the root folder of the project is present and points to the location of the Android sdk`

 ## Setup the project in Android studio and run the project.

 1. Download the project code, preferably using `git clone`.